 I requested story and reason for every scar and tattoo upon your skin.

 I told you.
 You are my pretty pictures.

 Pretty pictures that will haunt my thoughts and dreams forever.

 I remember her face when I told her I was leaving Fort Hood.
 She looked sad and disappointed.
 I asked her.
 What do you need from me?
 She smiled and told me.
 I want you to remember me and my Angel wings.
 You awoke me to laughter and long conversation.
 You left a mountain of poetry books for me with small poem of love hidden.
 I want you to remember how you climbed my rose garden and made me sing.
 Remember we had each other for almost two years my Poet friend.
 You accepted me for who I’m.
-Love demand too much and you gave just enough.
+Love demand too much.
+You gave just enough.
 I told her.
-She was a good part of my life, her kindness made me write and find my imagination again.
+She was a good part of my life.
+Your kindness made me write and find my imagination again.